break-stuff/cem-plugin-react-wrapper/README.md

 ### Exclude

-Many component libraries contain internal components used to help construct other components.
+Many component libraries contain internal components and base classes used to help construct other components.
 These may not necessarily need their own wrapper.
 If that's the case, they can be excluded from the process using the `exclude` property.
 Pass an array fo the class names you would like to exclude and they will be skipped.

 ```js
 {